Frequently Asked Questions — DNS

-- Clustered — Clustered nameservers are a collection of nameservers that all have authoritative nameserver status for domains and share information amongst themselves.
+- Clustered — Clustered nameservers are part of a collection of nameservers that all have authoritative nameserver status and share information amongst themselves.
 These nameservers are used to prevent down time.
 If one server fails, then additional servers are available to pick up the slack.

-- Private or Custom — This type of nameserver is a custom-branded (vanity) alternative name for the authoritative nameserver.
+- Private or Custom — This type of nameserver is a custom-branded or vanity alternative name for the authoritative nameserver.

-- Remote — Remote nameservers are authoritative nameservers hosted on a separate server from the website.
+- Remote — Remote nameservers are authoritative nameservers that are hosted on a separate server from the website.

-What is the difference between clustering and running several nameservers for a domain?
+What is the difference between clustering and running the default local nameserver setup?

 Do I need to use DNSONLY to cluster?

-No, you can cluster several cPanel servers too.
-You can also configure BIND to cluster with non-cPanel servers; however, we do not support this configuration.
+- You can also configure BIND to cluster with non-cPanel & WHM servers.
+We do not support this configuration.

 Where are my DNS zone files stored?